nilmolne/Data-Science-in-R/README.md

 # Data-Science-in-R
-Common Data Science challenges solved by using R
+In this repository you will find common Data Science challenges which I came across with and solved by using R.

+  · AAAA